scorpiodiagrams/fdg/wiki/chapter001.md

 #+RESULTS:
 : #| sphere->R3 |#

 The coordinate transformation maps the generalized coordinates on the sphere to the 3-dimensional rectangular coordinates.
 Given this coordinate transformation we construct a corresponding transformation of velocities; these make up the state transformation.
-The procedure =F->C= implements the derivation of a transformation of states from a coordinate transformation:
+The procedure #Code(F->C) implements the derivation of a transformation of states from a coordinate transformation:

 ```Scheme
 (define ((F->C F) state)